Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 question was the *Overloaded Perambulator*, a cargo-hauler under a Panamanian flag of convenience, and leased by a company that a friend's cousin worked with.
-It had been "loaned" to the *Chabad-Lubavich* once they had seen exactly how...massive...the need for it had been and had put the word out asking for transportation help..
+It had been "loaned" to the *Chabad-Lubavich* once they had seen exactly how... massive... the need for it had been and had put the word out asking for transportation help..
 The warehouse was crammed, and the massive yard outside stacked with containers three and four high.